OngoGablogian/MiSTer_Ongo/README.md

 > [!IMPORTANT]
-> For the CD-i core to function properly you need the MiSTer Main 20241227 or later.
-If you previously added the lines below to your MiSTer.ini file, please remove them.
+> For the CD-i core core to function properly you must add the lines below to your MiSTer.ini file.

 ```
 [CD-i]